Welcome to our comprehensive comparison of the age-old debate: the difference between a flat white vs latte coffee drink.

 - Microfoam – the velvety creamy milk with tiny bubbles (middle layer)

-- Foam – the larger bubbles or froth (top layer)
+- Milk foam – the larger bubbles or froth (top layer)

 Baristas often talk about “stretching” the milk.
 This is the technique used to heat the milk to form texture.
 It produces velvety, creamy microfoam and froth.